 Secondly, you can perform multivariate A/B tests, where one variation stands for one concept, and check which one would perform better.

-After you’ve found the top-performing variation, build a strategy to improve it until you’re happy with your results and ready for the launch.
+After you’ve found the top-performing variation, build a strategy based on this games user research to improve it until you’re happy with your results and ready for the launch.

 5. Analyze metrics.